No subscriptions. One-time hardware purchase. You own the data.

 Construction crews, ranch operations, research stations, mobile teams, and ships can keep technical references nearby when reliable internet is weak or absent.

-• Manuals, standards, SOPs, and compliance documents
+• Manuals, standards, SOPs, compliance documents, and proprietary site references

 • Training resources for crews and rotating workers